Skip to main content

 The United States and Canadian Academy of Pathology (USCAP) is the largest and most preeminent academic pathology organization.
 The USCAP annual meeting provides a venue for presenting novel studies in pathology through poster and preferred paper sessions.
 It includes short courses covering all areas of anatomic and molecular pathology.
 The USCAP publications include Modern Pathology and Laboratory Investigation.
 Registration is tiered, making it affordable for pathologists in training.

 It’s never too early in your training or career to join a society.
 Membership could lead to scholarships, research grants, and future job opportunities.
 Let us know about your favorite pathology organizations in the comments below.
-If you’re interested in more pathology educational materials, check out our blog on the top 20 pathology podcasts or the top 11 online pathology learning resources.
+If you’re interested in more pathology educational materials, check out our blog on the top 20 pathology podcasts or the best annual digital pathology conferences.

 Leave a Reply